Growing Australian native daisies by colour and climate - Minimalist Gardener

 Perennial · Full sun · 20–50cm · SA, VIC, NSW, QLD, WA, NT

 A small, upright native daisy with tight pink to mauve button-like flower heads and fine, needle-like foliage.
-Often found in arid and semi-arid regions across inland Australia, it demonstrates how native daisies have evolved compact, water-efficient blooms rather than open petals.
+Often found in arid and semi-arid regions across inland Australia, it is a rewarding choice for low-water gardens in warmer, drier climates.
 The narrow leaves reduce moisture loss in dry conditions and the plant tolerates alkaline and sandy soils that challenge many other daisies.
-It is a rewarding choice for low-water gardens in warmer, drier climates.

 Lachlan Copeland, CC BY-SA 4.0, via Wikimedia Commons